-The annual GHG emissions associated with the operation of the proposed Project are estimated to be 43,481.83 MTCO2e per year as summarized in Table 3-1.
+The annual GHG emissions associated with the operation of the proposed Project are estimated to be 1,497.89 MTCO2e per year as summarized in Table 3-1.
+The Project net total GHG emissions would not exceed the SCAQMD/City's screening threshold of 10,000 MTCO2e per year (31).
+As shown, the proposed Project would result in a less than significant impact with respect to GHG emissions.